 - 3.1.
-The Trustee considered the use of both passive and active investment management when reviewing the Plan's strategy.
-The resultant allocation to passive management only was formed following consideration of the efficiency, liquidity and level of transaction costs likely to prevail within each market as well as the impact of the investment manager fees on future expected returns. - 3.2.
+The Trustee has considered the use of both passive and active investment management when reviewing the Plan's strategy.
+The allocation to passive management in relation to the equity assets was formed following consideration of the efficiency, liquidity and level of transaction costs likely to prevail within each market as well as the impact of the investment manager fees on future expected returns.
+The Buy and Maintain Credit portfolio is active by nature, whilst the LDI manager has some discretion to operate the portfolio, particularly on instrument selection, for improved yield, better shape of the hedge and reducing leverage wherever possible. - 3.2.
 The Trustee has appointed Legal & General Assurance (Pensions Management) Limited ("L&G") as the investment manager of the Plan.
-The Plan invests in pooled funds and "funds of two" with the following benchmarks:
+The strategy involves investments in QIAIF (Qualifying Investor Alternative Investment Fund) structures which include a "fund of one" and a "fund of two", with the following benchmarks: